 - Emily McConnell

-- South Carolina Ambassador
+- Michigan Ambassador

 On May 9th, 2019, at my 37-week routine appointment, my husband, Dustin, and I learned that our daughter and first child, Margaret Bernice McConnell, no longer had a heartbeat.
 We were completely shocked and devastated to find out our baby girl had died.
 I had a “perfect” pregnancy, and we just didn’t think anything could go wrong after making it through the first trimester.